floWneffetS/tutorial_dcTMD/README.md

 tar -xzvf ./Tboost_tutorial_files.tar
 ```
 and continue from there.
 Furthermore, download the C++ code, the CMake file and the two Jupyter notebooks from [the T-boosting repository](https://github.com/floWneffetS/Langevin_T_boost).
 Follow the instructions there to compile the Langevin integrator code.

+**IMPORTANT:** the Langevin code does not accept negative friction values, which may occurr due to sampling problems.
+The input friction profile needs to be sufficiently smoothened to remove such negative friction values.

 You will need to decide on a suitable temperature range for your T-boosting calculations.
 This requires a bit of testing and is different for each system.
 In the case of Trypsin as used here, a temperature range of 400 to 900 K is a good start.
 As a rule of thumb, you should observe several 1000s of transitions over the main barrier for the highest temperature.
 The notebook `error_estimation_T_boosting.ipynb` helps you to estimate the number of temperature points and transitions for the convergence of transition rates.
 You need to generate the two files `start.dat` containing an arbitrary point along x to start the simulation (e.g., 1.0) and `Try_ligmass.dat` containing the ligand mass in kg/mol.
 Remember that in case of Trypsin as used here, transition rates are independent from the mass used, so we can here use an arbitrary high mass of 10 times benzamidine's mass and by this increase the Langevin time step to 5 fs (see again [Wolf et al. Nat.
 Commun.
 2020](https://www.nature.com/articles/s41467-020-16655-1)).
 Start Langevin simulations using the Langevin integrator as:
 ```